The stupid Shakespeare authorship issue is OVER.

 Please feel free to bite my ass.

-Compliments, dirty jokes, death threats, business propositions from Nigerian bank managers, and chain email may be sent to firstname.lastname@example.org Emails that contain naughty photos will be given first priority for reply.
+Compliments, dirty jokes, threats, business propositions from Nigerian bank managers and/or royalty, and chain email may be sent to Fr33P0rn@kuzenski.org (for strangers) or firstname.lastname@example.org for friends.
+Emails that contain naughty photos will be given first priority for reply.